Jaegerwald/Jaegerwald/README.md

 # I press keys on my keyboard and pretend to know what I'm doing.

+I'm currently taking a break from social media.

 ## Some info about me
 - 🇦🇹 Self-taught software developer and artist from Austria.
 - ✨ Programming is my hobby.